Contemplative Support - Recommended Reading

 Nagao, Gadjin.
 The Foundational Standpoint of Madhyamika Philosophy.

 Napper, Elizabeth.
 Dependent Arising and Emptiness.
-The Two Truths.

 Rabten, Geshe.
 Echoes of Voidness.